Sound Engineer Guidelines

 - It is the engineer's job to keep track of attendance.
 Any unexcused absences by crewmembers are to be reported to the L&S Supervisor, and the engineer must keep records of tardiness or unexcused absences.

 - During work calls which begin prior to opening of on-campus dining options, engineer is responsible for securing crew breakfast for all working personnel.
-Crew breakfast is a show budget item.

 - During work calls or performance calls which prevent any crewmember from receiving a meal break, engineer is responsible for securing crew meals for all working personnel.
-Crew meals are a show budget item.

 - It is advisable to schedule more time than you may need - it is always easier to cancel a call than schedule one at the last minute.